Our helpful guide offers so much, especially if you're new to cooking asparagus, including step-by-step instructions.

 So how might you use the Asparagus Flavor Matches?
 Let's go over a couple example.

 Let's say you just steamed your asparagus.
 While you can serve as-is and allow their unique flavor to take center stage, you can instead add various ingredients which match asparagus to complement and bring out the natural flavor.

 You can start by squeezing a little fresh lemon juice over the top.
 Sprinkle a little dill, some salt and pepper, and you have a perfectly delicious and very simple asparagus dish.

 If you have a few minutes to spare, you might make a creamy sauce to pour over the top.
-Start with a base of cashews (pre-soaked, if possible for easier digestion), add a little miso (really adds a fantastic depth of flavor), some tarragon, onion and garlic powders, a little Agave or other sweetener, and finish off with a little salt and pepper.
+Start with a base of cashews (pre-soaked, if possible for easier digestion), add a little miso (really adds a fantastic depth of flavor), some tarragon, onion and garlic powders, a little coconut nectar or other sweetener, and finish off with a little salt and pepper.
 Add water slowly as you blend until you reach the proper consistency.
 Taste, and adjust flavors as needed.

 Also, you can bring lots of flavor in with other whole food ingredients.
 For instance, you might cook your asparagus with some sliced shallots, mushrooms, and ginger -- or cook these together separately and pour over the top of your plated asparagus.